Email Marketing Strategy: 5 Steps to Make Your List Actually Work

 The ROI on email is unbeatable.
 It consistently outperforms social media, paid ads, and pretty much every other marketing channel.
 But only if you actually use it.

 Stop letting your email list collect dust and start treating it like the asset it is.
-Watch what happens when you show up consistently with value and personality!
+Watch what happens when you show up consistently with value and personality.
+And don't be afraid to ask for the sale.
+Or the call.
+Or the sign-up -- whatever it is you're trying to do with your emails.
 Even if the results aren’t spectacular out of the gate, it’s infinitely better than not emailing at all!

 FAQ: Email Marketing Tips